 “We started seeing results immediately.” – Kenn Pluard, owner of Kenji’s Ramen

-Kenn Pluard understands the importance of the intersection of foodservice and technology.
-With 70 percent of consumers interested in ordering directly from a restaurant, Kenn is keeping delivery commissions in his pocket through an integrated solution.
-With Upserve online ordering on the Kenji’s Ramen website, every online order avoids being hit with a third-party commission.
+Kenn Pluard understands the importance of the intersection of food service and technology.
+With 70% of consumers interested in ordering directly from a restaurant, Kenn is keeping delivery commissions in his pocket through an integrated solution.
+Having Upserve Online Ordering on the Kenji’s Ramen website saves them from being hit with third-party commission fees.

-- Introducing online ordering has increased sales by 10 percent.
+- Introducing online ordering has increased sales by 10%.

-- Kenji’s saves 35 percent per order by using an owned online ordering solution.
+- Kenji’s saves 35% per order by using an owned online ordering solution.

 “Millennials want a good experience.
 They want efficiency and they want to order online.
 You have to adapt to them,” he says.
 “Restaurants can’t be scared to use technology because it’s something that can only benefit them by saving time and eliminating errors.”